Abdelrahmanhassan1/flash_chat/README.md

 # flash_chat

-This is a sample chat application built with Flutter.
+This is a chat application that uses Firebase as a backend to store the messages and user authentication.